pallets/flask/docs/quickstart.rst

     searchword = request.args.get('key', '')

-We recommend accessing URL parameters with `get` or by catching the `KeyError` because users might change the URL and presenting them a 400 bad request page in that case is not user friendly.
+We recommend accessing URL parameters with `get` or by catching the :exc:`KeyError` because users might change the URL and presenting them a 400 bad request page in that case is not user friendly.

 For a full list of methods and attributes of the request object, head over